BINC: History

+In 2019, DBT announced that the Bioinformatics National Certification would be merged with the DBT Junior Research Fellowship, and that the individual BINC exam would no longer be offered.

 Frequency of the BINC Examination

-BINC examination is conducted once a year in the first half of the calendar year (usually in the month of March and April).
+BINC examination was conducted once a year in the first half of the calendar year (usually in the month of March and April).

 Eligibility

-Graduate in Science, Agriculture, Veterinary, Medicine, Pharmacy, Engineering & Technology are eligible to appear in the examination.
-They need not have bachelor's degree in Life Sciences, Physical Sciences, Chemical Sciences, Mathematical Sciences, Agriculture, Veterinary, Medicine, Pharmacy, Engineering & Technology are eligible to appear in the examination.
-They need not have any formal training viz., certificate, diploma or degree in Bioinformatics.
+Graduates in Science, Agriculture, Veterinary, Medicine, Pharmacy, Engineering & Technology were eligible to appear in the examination.
+They need not have had a bachelor's degree in Life Sciences, Physical Sciences, Chemical Sciences, Mathematical Sciences, Agriculture, Veterinary, Medicine, Pharmacy, Engineering & Technology are eligible to appear in the examination.
+They need not have had any formal training viz., certificate, diploma or degree in Bioinformatics.
 Students in final year of Bachelor & Post graduate degree are also eligible to apply.

-There is no age limit to appear for the BINC examination.
+There was no age limit to appear for the BINC examination.
 Also, there is no limit on the number of attempts to qualify for BINC certification.
 However, candidates who have cleared BINC examination in a maximum of three attempts only are eligible for BINC research fellowship, if other criteria set by host research institution are satisfied.

-Pattern of the Examination

-BINC is conducted in a way as to test bioinformatics knowledge to the core.
-The stringent testing includes 3 papers, with the syllabus consisting of five sections - Bioinformatics, Biology, Physical & Chemical Sciences, Mathematics & Statistics and Information Technology.

-This includes a preliminary objective paper, on clearing which candidates can appear in the subjective second paper and finally a computer based practical exam to test practical knowledge in Bioinformatics, which is mostly programming related to bioinformatics.
-There is negative marking of 0.25 marks for each wrong answer in Paper I.

-Candidates securing 40% or above marks in Paper I are eligible to appear for Paper II and III.
-Candidates scoring overall 40% and above are certified.
-Any science graduate of any stream can appear in the exam to get certified.